 Complying with copyright law takes copyright education, consistent application of the law and a go-to person such as a Copyright Officer to guide others in your library or business toward doing the right thing both legally and ethically.
 Many think it’s easier to make excuses for not getting copyright permission than it is to comply with copyright law.
 Copyright Officers can help others comply with the law by debunking copyright myths and freeing them from their excuses to avoid copyright compliance.

 We’ve all heard excuses for not obtaining copyright permission prior to using a copyright-protected work.
 We may even have uttered some of the excuses set out below.
 Do you have a favorite excuse or one not mentioned below?
-If you’re a Copyright Officer, you’ve probably heard some or all of these excuses.
+If you’re a Copyright Officer or Copyright Librarian, you’ve probably heard some or all of these excuses.
 Take the time to determine misinformation about copyright and correct those myths quickly and frequently.

 1. I found it online.

 - Not all online content is in the public domain.
 Always assume that online content is protected by copyright, even if it has no copyright symbol or notice.
 As a best practice, every time you locate online content that you’d like to use in a presentation, book or otherwise, determine the copyright status of the work and whether you need to obtain permission prior to using it.